Seattle Police Chief Carmen Best says she will retire amid protests, City Council cuts

-Seattle Police Chief Carmen Best will step down in the wake of protests against police brutality, criticism over the Police Department’s response and votes by the City Council to shrink the police force and cut her wages.
+Seattle Police Chief Carmen Best will step down, she has announced, in the wake of protests against police brutality, criticism over the Police Department’s response and votes by the City Council to shrink the police force and cut her wages.

 “This was a difficult decision for me, but when it’s time, it’s time,” Best wrote in a Monday night message to Police Department employees.